America desperately needs 1 million more construction workers - KVIA

 Lack of shop classes and an aging population

 “We want to go out to every area where we can attract top talent.
-Once we get them into the industry, we’re educating and upskilling,” Bellman said.
+Once we get them into the industry, we’re educating and upskilling,” Bellaman said.

 Teaching new skills at no additional cost to workers is geared toward retention.
 In the last decade, the average monthly turnover rate in construction has been 5.2%, compared to 3.6% for all industries, according to the Bureau of Labor Statistics.
 And until workforce numbers meet demand companies will increasingly look to technology to replace open positions.